At some point in everyone’s life we need to seek professional advice.

 - provided inadequate and incorrect financial advice;

-- made misrepresentations which you relied on; or
+- made misrepresentations which you relied on;

-Who Can I bring the claim against?
+Who can I bring the professional negligence claim against?

 What can I claim compensation for?